A Whale of an Adventure

 Our tours provide visitors with the opportunity to view Humpback Whales, Southern Right Whales, and the rare Blue and Minke Whales on both their northern and southern migrations.

 As you watch these majestic creatures breach and frolic, we guarantee you’ll be mesmerised by their agility.
-We also carry the latest hydrophonic equipment so you can listen to their haunting, yet beautiful sounds.
+We also carry the latest hydrophonic equipment so you can listen to their haunting, yet beautiful sounds (weather permitting).